-Established in 2008 our Annual Graduate Research Conference has grown into the premier forum for graduate students in the field of ethnic studies to come and present their work.
-We attract a great number of proposals from various universities, not just in Canada but also the United States, Europe and even Asia.
+Established in 2008 our Annual Graduate Research Conference is now recognized as a premier inter-university forum for graduate students in the field of ethnic studies to come and present their work.
+We attract a great number of proposals from various universities, not just in Canada but also the United States, South America, Europe, Asia and Africa.

 The main purpose of our conference is to provide graduate students with an opportunity to present their work in a professional yet convivial atmosphere in preparation for more formal settings.

 Every year we are very fortunate to have a dedicated group of graduate faculty members who serve as discussants, and prepare thorough and insightful comments for each paper submitted.
 Our conference thus provides valuable feedback to those seeking publication of their research.

 The conference is organized with the help of a committee of students from the Collaborative Program in Ethnic and Pluralism Studies.
 These students are often themselves presenters at the conference, and also serve as session chairs and timekeepers.

 Detailed summary of the 7th Annual Conference (January 2014) available here.

 Detailed summary of the 8th Annual Conference (January 2015) available here

 Detailed summary of the 9th Annual Conference (January 2016) available here